Samuel-Laznicka/Pracovni-Trh/README.md

         php artisan db:seed --class=DatabaseSeeder
     ```

-7. Serve the application:
+7. Start the development server:
     ```
-        php artisan serve
+        npm run dev
     ```

 ## Usage

-After serving the application, you can access it in your web browser at ``.
+After serving the application, you can access it in your web browser at `http://pracovni-trh.test/`.